GabrielDuarteJr/react-native-with-maps/README.md

 ### Installation Google Maps Api

-- Create the `.env` file in the root of the project and insert your Android SDK api key in the `GOOGLE_MAPS_APIKEY` variable, as in the `.env.exemple` file.
+- Create the `.env` file in the root of the project and insert your Android SDK api key in the `GOOGLE_MAPS_APIKEY` variable, as in the `.env.example` file.

 - Setup the `react-native-maps` in native projects.